Jeswin-8802/tic-tac-toe/README.md

 # Tic-Tac-Toe
  The classic Tic Tac Toe game written in JavaScript

-## For those of you completely new to Tic Tac Toe
+## For those of you new to Tic Tac Toe
  Tic-Tac-Toe is a two-player game in which the players fill up nine empty rectangles in a table with either an `X` or an `O` when it is their turn.
 Once someone succeeds to line up their sign vertically or horizontally without an interruption, that player wins.

 ### *How to Play*
  Click anywhere on the `3 x 3` grid to start playing by setting the cell in the grid to either `X` or `O`.
 The game end when the conditions given above are reached.

- There is a multiplayer option as well as an option to play against the computer (*I bet you will find it very difficult to win against it* 🙂).
+ There is a multiplayer option as well as an option to play against the computer (*I bet you will find it very difficult to beat it* 🙂).

  *Note:* **You make the first move as `X` against the computer.**